sanity-io/visual-editing/packages/svelte-loader/README.md

 #### loadQuery

-First, create a server `load` function that will handle fetching data from the Sanity Content Lake.
+Create a server `load` function for your page that will handle fetching data from the Sanity Content Lake.
 Use `locals.loadQuery` to fetch data on the server.

 ```ts
 // src/routes/[slug]/+page.server.ts